TurtleNetwork/TurtleNetwork.github.io/_users/tntippingbot.md

 * fees to network to process tip: 0.02TN

 ### New Functions
-Nov 2018: ‘tntrade’ command added for instant market trades.
+Nov 2018: ‘tntrade’ command added for instant market trades.<br>
 Jan 2020: Bot moved to new infrastructure and Push Messages created for ‘Tip Tuesday’

 ### Hidden functions